-So far 2 weeks had gone by and each day in the Philippines was a blast..
-Each night we would be stoked for the following day.
+So far 2 weeks had gone by and each day in the Philippines was a blast… Each night we would be stoked for the following day.
 And every morning we would set out on a daily activity which many times would turn into an adventure.
 And now that I’ve sorted out my tooth infection, we are on our way to Siquijor.

 Getting to Siquijor was a 1.5 hour ferry ride from Dumaguete.
 This isn’t too bad for a ferry but no doubt it was the worst ferry we ever took.
 The boat was small and we were inside.
 We set off and everyone closed their windows to avoid getting wet.
 Help yourself plastic bags were hanging over our heads.
 This suggested we weren’t the only ones that thought our lunch was going to come back out.
 But we managed to hold everything in and reached Siquijor on time.
 As we got off the boat I overheard an expat tell his girlfriend, “never again…for the second time”.
-Hahah, he must of really liked Siquijor the last time around.
+Hahaha, he must have really liked Siquijor the last time around.

-We rented the scooter directly in the port from a guy that works their.
+We rented the scooter directly in the port from a guy that works there.
 Bad decision.
 I can’t wrap it around my head not to take the first option and always shop around.
 The scooter guzzled up twice the amount of fuel and the bike itself, well it was a bit crappy.
 For 330 PHP I could of something better.

 Cruising around Siquijor…

 We can say that Siquijor was our first Philippines’ island.
 Although both Cebu and Negros are islands, to me they’re too big to classify as an “island” if that makes sense.
-It’s like going to Australia and new Zealand and saying I went island hopping.
+It’s like going to Australia and New Zealand and saying I went island hopping.

 Our accommodation was between Siquijor port and the touristic strip in San Juan.
-After dropping off our heapload of things we set off out and cruised around the island.
+After dropping off our heap load of things we set off out and cruised around the island.
 And later on stopped for a drink and sunset in San Juan.

 Right from the moment we set foot out of the port we were captivated by Siquijor’s beauty.
 But now that we’d cruised much more and thus seen much more, we knew this was going to be an awesome week.
-We just couldn’t wait for next day to come.
+We just couldn’t wait for the next day to come.
 And rightly so, the next, morning we were already scooting around before the sun had risen.